 In February 2022, the Company implemented a corporate restructuring to align its resources to focus on its UBX1325 program while further extending operating capital.
-The restructuring is expected to result in an elimination of approximately 32 positions, or approximately 50% of the Company's workforce, by the first half of 2022.
-The Company will incur a one-time employee benefits and severance charge of approximately \$2.0 million in operating expenses in the first half of 2022.
-The related accrual is recorded in accrued compensation on the condensed balance sheet at March 31, 2022.
+The restructuring resulted in an elimination of 30 positions, or approximately 50% of the Company's workforce, in the first half of 2022.
+The Company incurred a one-time employee benefits and severance charge of approximately \$1.9 million in operating expenses which was primarily recorded in the first half of 2022.
+The related accrual is recorded in accrued compensation on the condensed balance sheet at June 30, 2022.
 Restructuring charges incurred under this plan primarily consisted of employee termination benefits.
-Employee termination benefits include \$1.7 million of severance costs, \$0.2 million of employee-related benefits, \$0.1 million of payroll taxes and supplemental one-time termination payments.
-Charges and other costs related to the workforce reduction and structure realignment, and non-cash share-based compensation credits related to the forfeiture of stock options for \$0.3 million are included in operating expenses in the condensed statements of operations and comprehensive loss.
-Of the total charge, \$1.2 million was recorded to research and development expenses and \$0.4 million was recorded to general and administrative expenses during the quarter ended March 31, 2022.
+Employee termination benefits include \$1.6 million of severance costs, \$0.2 million of employee-related benefits, \$0.1 million of payroll taxes and supplemental one-time termination payments.
+Charges and other costs related to the workforce reduction and structure realignment, and non-cash share-based compensation credits related to the forfeiture of stock options for \$0.8 million are included in operating expenses in the condensed statements of operations and comprehensive loss.
+Of the total charge, \$1.4 million was recorded to research and development expenses and \$0.5 million was recorded to general and administrative expenses during the six months ended June 30, 2022.
 The Company may also incur additional costs not currently contemplated due to events that may occur as a result of, or that are associated with, the restructuring.
 The Company may also incur additional costs not currently contemplated due to events that may occur as a result of, or that are associated with, the restructuring.